 Please note: Systemic bias is more challenging to perceive because it is at the system level and not necessarily at the individual level.
 So, it is quite possible, the individual lending participants are not biased, but the system in which they participate contains systemic bias as part of the system's rules, habits, and outcomes.
 That is, the act of a participant following the existing system rules may reinforce systemic bias.

 Systemic bias may persist although banks and non-bank lenders follow Fair Lending, HMDA (Home Mortgage Disclosure Act), FCRA, and related laws intended to alleviate discrimination.
 The operative questions relate to the direction of the causality arrow connected to poor credit behavior.
 Such as:

 1) Did the poor credit behavior of a protected class citizen cause their low credit score?

 Did A → B ?

 - OR -

 2) Was the poor credit behavior of a protected class citizen caused by systemic bias and a lack of opportunity?

 Was A ← C ?

-Causality is really important because the validity of credit algorithms and associated credit assessments depend upon the “A→B” causal direction from statement 1.
+Causality is essential.
+The validity of credit algorithms and associated credit assessments depends upon the “A→B” causal direction from statement 1.

 Then, the questions remain: